A celebration of liberation, multicultural unity,

 and interfaith understanding

-After the formal program (which lasted about an hour), we shared a delicious international buffet dinner and enjoyed a live musical performance by Moonlight Davis and his band, who by the end had many of us up and dancing!
+After the formal program (which lasted about an hour), we shared a delicious international buffet dinner and enjoyed a live musical performance by Moonlight Davis and his band.

+We were honored to have people of all religious and cultural backgrounds at this uplifting event.
 As always, we did our best to accommodate the religious dietary requirements of observant Muslims and Jews.
-Glatt Kosher meals were available for Orthodox Jews; and Hallal lamb was used in one of the entrees (Central Asian "Plov").
+Glatt Kosher meals were available for Orthodox Jews; and Hallal lamb and chicken were used in the meat entrees.

 To learn more about this extraordinary event, scroll down and keep reading!